jenndy/Hamtaro-Game/README.md

 The purpose of the game is to keep the Hamtaro character afloat by catching it with the pillow until the timer runs out.
 The pillow can move left, right, up or down, with the respective arrow keys.
 There are 3 rounds to the game with three lives per round.
-There will be acorns falling the hamster can eat to regain lives.
+There will be acorns falling the hamster can eat to increase the score.
-To yield the highest score, clear all 3 rounds while minimizing the amount of lives lost.
+To yield the highest score, eat acorns, minimize the amount of lives lost, and clear all 3 rounds.

 Countdown:
 The timer is two rectangles, one clear and one filled with green.
 The width of